Azure/azure-service-operator/v2/README.md

 See the list of supported resources [here](https://azure.github.io/azure-service-operator/introduction/resources/).

-Sample YAMLs for creating each of these resources can be found in the [samples directory](https://github.com/Azure/azure-service-operator/tree/main/v2/config/samples).

 ## Getting Started
 ### Prerequisites
 1. A Kubernetes cluster (at least version 1.16) [created and running](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/).
 You can check your cluster version with `kubectl version`.
 If you want to try it out quickly, spin up a local cluster using [Kind](https://kind.sigs.k8s.io).